Travelgate/documentation/docs/apis/for-buyers/channel-x-push-buyers-api/making-requests/request-headers.md

 ### Optional Request Headers

 **Compression**: By default, requests are not compressed.
 However, you can choose to compress requests using the following compression methods: `gzip`, `deflate`, and `br`.
-If you are interested in receiving compressed requests, please let us know by opening a [ticket](https://app.travelgatex.com/tickets).
+If you are interested in receiving compressed requests, please let us know by opening a [ticket](https://app.travelgatex.com/tickets) to our customer team.

 In the case of `gzip`: